 Deciding to pursue a master’s in business administration (MBA) is a big decision.
 It may be time to bolster your skill set, upgrade your education, or ready yourself for a promotion.
 Whatever your reasons for getting an MBA, there are numerous factors to consider when choosing a program.

-We spoke with Jack Deem, Academic Department Chair for the School of Business and Information Technology at Purdue University Global, about the biggest points to consider when choosing an MBA program.
+We spoke with Jack Deem, Academic Department Chair for the School of Business and Information Technology at Purdue Global, about the biggest points to consider when choosing an MBA program.

 1. Is the Program Accredited?

 Make sure the program is accredited.
 “Accreditation indicates that the program meets the minimum standards of quality, and many employers don’t acknowledge unaccredited programs,” Deem says.
 “Accreditation is the mark of a high-quality education.”
-The online MBA program offered by Purdue Global is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).*
+The online MBA offered by Purdue Global is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).*

 2. How Much Does It Cost?